We publish articles on our blog every day of the year so it’s easy to lose track of the breadth of topics we cover from week to week.

 Our post archive alone contains more than 4,500 articles going back to 2008.
 That’s a lot of writing to discover!

-Over the past 12 months we’ve assembled a strong team of talented writers who come at WordPress from different perspective, each with their own niche and range of skills, from development and Multisite to theme customization, plugins and marketing.
+Over the past 12 months we’ve assembled a strong team of talented writers who come at WordPress from different perspectives, each with their own niche and range of skills, from development and Multisite to theme customization, plugins and marketing.

 With that in mind, we’ve hand-picked a collection of our greatest hits this year.
 Have a browse, revisit or even discover any posts you may have missed.
 Enjoy!